jillkt13/jillkt13.github.io/index.md

-## Hi, I'm Jill, a user researcher with experience in the United States and France.
+## Hi, I'm Jill.
+I have experience in user research and product strategy in the United States and France.

-A former social science researcher who transitioned to UX Research, I execute qualitative and quantitative research studies to support design decisions and drive product initiatives.
-My favorite question is “Why?” and I use the answers to help make people's lives easier and better.
+A former social science researcher who transitioned to UX Research and Product Strategy, I leverage qualitative and quantitative research to support design decisions and drive product initiatives.
+My favorite question is “Why?” and I use the answers to make people's lives easier and better.
 My greatest strength is transforming data into strategic principles and business impact.

-Here is an <a href="https://ethn.io/blog/ithaka_mobile">article</a> I published about some research at my current company.
+Here is an <a href="https://ethn.io/blog/ithaka_mobile">article</a> I published about building a responsive mobile site at my current company.

 I have studied and worked in both the United States and France.
 Please [contact me](https://docs.google.com/forms/d/e/1FAIpQLSdaM0dB94QPEt9lZqslmL7no4zA9TQ5sY0UnriuiNYZ7fjk-w/viewform?usp=sf_link) with opportunities in User Research, Product Management, and UX Strategy in either of the countries.